ra9hur/Animal-Image-Classification-WebApp/README.md

 - Deployment was fairly simple.
 However, once an image was selected for prediction, there was no response for a long time and eventually timed-out after 5 miutes.
 There were no errors in logs.
 From the [forums](https://www.pythonanywhere.com/forums/topic/31620/), found that webapp deployments with tensorflow has not been fairly successful.
 - Tried to install tensorflow-cpu in a virtual environment.
 The file size is hardly 172 MB.
 Installation failed with the error that disk quota of 512 MB exceeded.
 The reason could be that the installation process consumed disk quota up to 512MB before it failed.
 - Converted "model.h5" file to tensorflow lite format ("model.tflite"), the image predictions were successfully retrieved on the web page.
+- Optimized/quantized also works as expcted without major surprises.

 ----------
-**6. Further Improvements**
+**7. Further Improvements**
 -------------
-- To try out the performance and response of the webapp with a quantized model.
+- To train the model with new images to overcome some of the weird results as observed in "model Evaluation" section.
 - To deploy in Heroku environment.